 Research at Hatfield

 Hatfield College is a lively scholarly community.
-Three of its College Officers are research-active:
+The College Officers are research-active:

 Professor Ann MacLarnon, Master of Hatfield, is Professor of Anthropology, specialising in aspects of primate biology and palaeoanthropology, including environmental, stress and reproductive adaptations of primates, and the evolution of speech.

 The Vice-Master and Senior Tutor is Anthony Bash.
 He is an honorary professor in the Department of Theology and Religion.
 His research interests are in the New Testament, and on forgiveness and remorse in particular.
 See here for further details.

 The College's Senior Research Fellows contribute to the scholarly life of the College.

 Hatfield supports a lively programme of scholarly activities.
 We host the Centre for Poetry and Poetics with the Department of English Studies, and the Forum on Forgiveness and Reconciliation with the Department of Theology and Religion.
 We also host scholarly events throughout the academic year.
 See here for current details.